 oc clusterset of commands are only available in the 1.3+ or newer releases.

-Docker daemon runs as the
+the docker command runs as the

 rootuser, so you will need to run any

-ocor Docker commands with root privileges.
+ocor docker commands with root privileges.

-Open a terminal with a user that has permission to run Docker commands and run:
+Open a terminal with a user that has permission to run docker commands and run:

 oc cluster up